 5 Internal Communication Strategies to Get Through the Pandemic

 Although it feels wonderful to say “2020 is finally over”…the pandemic really isn’t.
-Internal communications professionals are now faced with a new set of challenges that they haven’t had to tackle before, like mass vaccine distribution.
+IC professionals are now faced with a new set of challenges that they haven’t had to tackle before in their internal communication strategies (like mass vaccine distribution).
 And who knows what’s next?
 Comms teams are just as busy as they were back in March 2020.
 And healthcare professionals know better than most that there is still hard work to be done over the next six months to a year from now.

 Our hope with this blog is not to be all doom and gloom, however.
 But rather, we want to share the top five things that we think internal communicators should be doing now to get their organizations through the challenging next few months.
 Although IC professionals are feeling burnt out, so are frontline workers who have tirelessly worked all year without an end in sight.
 We need to rally and give them the support they need.